-What can the Estate claim for and what is the process?
+What can the estate claim for in a fatal injury claim and what is the process?

 Grant of Probate

 If the deceased left a will, then the executors of the will acquire a 'Grant of Probate.